Trans-Saharan trade: Medieval history

 Unlike Ghana, Mali was a Muslim kingdom since its foundation, and under it, the gold–salt trade continued.
-Other, less important trade goods were slaves, kola nuts from the south and slave beads and cowry shells from the north (for use as currency).
+Other trade goods were slaves, kola nuts from the south and slave beads and cowry shells from the north (for use as currency).
 It was under Mali that the great cities of the Niger bend—including Gao and Djenné—prospered, with Timbuktu in particular becoming known across Europe for its great wealth.
-Important trading centers in southern West Africa developed at the transitional zone between the forest and the savanna; examples include Begho and Bono Manso (in present-day Ghana) and Bondoukou (in present-day Côte d'Ivoire).
-Western trade routes continued to be important, with Ouadane, Oualata and Chinguetti being the major trade centres in what is now Mauritania, while the Tuareg towns of Assodé and later Agadez grew around a more easterly route in what is now Niger.
+Important trading centers in southern West Africa developed at the transitional zone between the forest and the savanna; examples include Begho and Bono Manso and Bondoukou.
+Western trade routes continued to be important, with Ouadane, Oualata and Chinguetti being the major trade centres, while the Tuareg towns of Assodé and later Agadez grew around a more easterly route.

 Trade routes of the Western Sahara c.
 1000–1500.
 Goldfields are indicated by light brown shading: Bambuk, Bure, Lobi, and Akan.

 The eastern trans-Saharan route led to the development of the long-lived Kanem–Bornu Empire as well as the Ghana, Mali, and Songhai empires, centred on the Lake Chad area.
 This trade route was somewhat less efficient and only rose to great prominence when there was turmoil in the west such as during the Almohad conquests.

-Trans-Saharan slave trade
+Slave trade

-The trans-Saharan slave trade, established in Antiquity, continued during the Middle Ages.
+The trans-Saharan slave trade continued during the Middle Ages.
 The slaves brought from across the Sahara were mainly used by wealthy families as domestic servants, and concubines.
 Some served in the military forces of Egypt and Morocco.
-For example, the 17th century sultan Moulay Ismail himself was the son of a slave, and relied on an army of black slaves for support.
+For example, the 17th century sultan Moulay Ismail was the son of a slave and relied on an army of black slaves for support.
 The West African states imported highly trained slave soldiers.

 Estimating the number of enslaved people who were transported via the trans-Saharan routes is challenging, particularly prior to widespread record-keeping.
-Historian John Wright offers an estimated average of 5,000 people per year over the 1250 years of the trade (from the 7th to 20th century), resulting in a total estimate of "between 6 and 7 million".
-The majority of these people were transported after the 1500s.
+Historian John Wright offers an estimated average of 5,000 people per year over the 1,250 years of the trade (from the 7th to 20th century), resulting in a total estimate of "between 6 and 7 million".
+The majority of these people were transported after the 16th century.